 Here are some additional considerations about U.S. taxes:

-To apply for an SSN, you must bring the following to the Social Security office in Charlotte:
+To apply for an SSN, you must bring the following to a Social Security office:

 5800 Executive Ctr Drive, Suite 300

 830 Florence St NW